 - Writing – Writing can be a relaxing hobby and excellent way to express your voice or capture memories.
 You can write anything from elaborate fantasy stories to memoirs, plays, poetry, or short stories.
 There are even contests you can submit your work to to try to earn monetary prizes!
 Or you can even aim to publish a book!
 Writing is an easy nap-time hobby.
 If you want to take on writing a book and don’t know where to start, Jerry Jenkins offers 20 steps on how to write a book here.

 - Blogging – If you like to write and design graphics and also want to find a hobby that can make you some money, blogging might be a good choice!
 There is a learning curve to get started, but if you stick with it you CAN make money while also enjoying some graphic design, writing, and marketing/business administration.
-If blogging interests you, it helps to get connected with a good community of bloggers and some trustworthy resources!
-One of my favorite bloggers offers a free introductory course on how to start a blog and make money from home here.
-It’s a great place to start and she has tons of other extremely helpful resources for bloggers at all stages of the game.
+If blogging interests you, you can read all the details about how to get started and begin earning money blogging here.

 - Cricut – Craft cutting is a new trend that I am starting to see all over Pinterest.
 It could fall under crafting but also includes a bit of a mechanical element.
 If this is up your alley check out this beginner’s guide from Vinyl Cutting Machines on how to use a Cricut.